-There is a common misconception that fraternities and sororities are not required to pay taxes given their nonprofit status.
+There is a common misconception fraternities, sororities, clubs, associations and other non-profit groups are not required to pay taxes given their nonprofit status.
 Unfortunately, this assumption is incorrect.
-In fact, fraternities and sororities are required to pay sales tax on their purchases in several different states, and the definition of what qualifies has expanded to include software.
+In fact, they are required to pay sales tax on their purchases in several different states, and the definition of what qualifies has expanded to include software.

-Fraternities and sororities are typically exempt from paying federal income tax if they maintain their tax-exempt status and they file their IRS Form 990 each year.
-Fraternal organizations receive this federal tax exemption as a result of their 501(c)(7) status with the IRS.
+Fraternities, sororities, clubs, associations and other non-profit groups are typically exempt from paying federal income tax if they maintain their tax-exempt status and they file their IRS Form 990 each year.
+These organizations receive this federal tax exemption as a result of their 501(c)(7) status with the IRS.

 Unfortunately, that 501(c)(7) status only applies to federal income tax exemptions.
 Each state sets their own tax laws.

 It is positive that most states also provide an exemption to 501(c)(7) organizations so they do not have to pay state income taxes.
-However, some states (not all) expect 501(c)(7) organizations, like sororities and fraternities, to pay state sales tax on items they purchase.
+However, some states (not all) expect 501(c)(7) organizations, to pay state sales tax on items they purchase.

 When a consumer makes a purchase, the consumer often pays for the cost of the product or service being purchased plus an additional sales tax, calculated as a percentage of the purchase price.
 The specific percentage charged varies by state, and in some cases, county or city.